chrisvanwi/codex-test/README.md

 This repository now includes a small Flask application that fetches and displays Amazon Warehouse deals.
-The application attempts to scrape the public Warehouse Deals search page from Amazon Germany and shows up to the first ten results.
+The application attempts to scrape the public Warehouse Deals search page from Amazon Germany.
+You can search for specific products and limit the number of displayed results with an environment variable.

 ### Setup